 Quality of Life in People with Universal Vitiligo

 So far, studies about health-related quality of life (HRQOL) in patients with universal vitiligo have been conducted with a limited sample size.
-However, as per a study (with the sample size of 29) conducted by the Netherlands Institute for Pigment Disorders (NIPD), patients with universal vitiligo reported considerably more comorbidities (the presence of one or more additional conditions) than the patients with general vitiligo.
+However, as per a study (with the sample size of 29) conducted by the Netherlands Institute for Pigment Disorders (NIPD), patients with vitiligo of universal nature reported considerably more comorbidities (the presence of one or more additional conditions) than the patients with general vitiligo.
 The most frequently comorbidities mentioned in the studies were Thyroid Dysfunction, Diabetes Mellitus, Rheumatoid Arthritis and Alopecia areata.

 As per this study, people with universal vitiligo seem to experience 15% Rheumatoid Arthritis (RA) compared to patients with general vitiligo that experience 3% RA.
 Additionally, Alopecia areata was reported in 4 patients with universal vitiligo, but none of the patients with general vitiligo had Alopecia areata.
 Statistically, noteworthy differences were also seen in physical HRQOL between two groups of patients with a poorer outcome in patients with universal vitiligo.